-- For vegetarian tamale dough; substitute vegetable shortening.
+- For the vegetarian tamale dough; substitute vegetable shortening.

-- Tamale toppings include melted cheese, green chiles,sour cream, and salsa.
+- Tamale toppings include melted cheese, green chilies, sour cream, and salsa.

-- Sides to serve with tamales are salads, rice, beans, or guacamole.
+- Sides to serve with the tamales are salads, rice, beans, or guacamole.

 - Cooked tamales can be kept in the refrigerator for up to five days.

 - Tamales should keep for up to 6 months in the freezer.

 - Be careful to not steam your hand or arm when lifting the lid on the steaming tamales

 Video on How to Make Chicken and Cheese Tamales

 Vegan Tamales with Beans and Rice